kylec725/graytorrent/README.md

 Could also use `go build` or `go run main.go`

 ## Usage
 graytorrent has a command line interface.
-You can see the available commands by entering `gray`.
+You can see the available commands by entering `gray`

 ### Starting graytorrent
 First, start the graytorrent server.